guttume/100-days-of-code/r1-log.md

 ### R1D1

 Learnt [Euclidean algorithm](https://cp-algorithms.com/algebra/euclid-algorithm.html) to find out GCD of two numbers.
 Implemented the algorightm in c, c++, python, java and kotlin.

+### R1D3

+Solved two more problems on binary exponentiation.
+Got to know, how to find first k digits of any number raised to a large power without calculating the power of the number.
+Also implemented [Extended Euclidean algorithm](https://cp-algorithms.com/algebra/extended-euclid-algorithm.html) in c++, javaa and python.